dullroar/ten-steps-to-linux-survival/Step02.md

-good to use the shorter version during interactive sessions and testing, but I prefer long parameter names in scripts, because when I come back and look at it in two years, I may not remember what `rm -rf *` means (in the *IX world it means you're toast if you run it in the wrong directory by mistake), thus `rm --recursive --force *` seems a bit more "intuitive."
+good to use the shorter version during interactive sessions and testing, but I prefer long parameter names in scripts, because when I come back and look at it in two years, I may not remember what `rm -rf *` means (in the "UNIX" world it means you're toast if you run it in the wrong directory by mistake), thus `rm --recursive --force *` seems a bit more "intuitive."